Mahathir seeks Parliament vote as new Malaysian PM sworn-in

 Bersatu teamed up with the Alliance of Hope with a pact that Mahathir would eventually hand over power to former rival Anwar Ibrahim.
 Muhyiddin was the former home minister under the short-lived alliance but only took up the post months later following treatment for pancreatic cancer.

-Muhyiddin’s new government, dubbed the National Alliance, has stoked fears of increasing Islamization as it will bring to power a fundamentalist Islamic party with strong rural support that espouses strict Islamic laws.
+Muhyiddin’s new government, dubbed the National Alliance, has stoked fears of increasing Islamization as it will also bring to power a fundamentalist Islamic party with strong rural support that espouses strict Islamic laws.
 Ethnic Malays account for 60% of Malaysia’s 32 million people, which includes sizable minorities of ethnic Chinese and Indians.

+Many Malaysians expressed outrage on social media over the betrayal of their vote for a change in 2018 polls.
+The hashtag #NotMyPM was trending on Twitter, and dozens of protesters rallied against what they called the “death of democracy” late Saturday.

+“We expect a lot more pro-Malay politics coming from his government,” said James Chin, professor of Asian studies at Australia’s University of Tasmania.

 Sign up for Daily Newsletters